Tom-Bartie/TuneBox/README.md

 Follow the following steps:

 1. Set up your development environment: Install and configure the necessary software and tools for both Angular and Spring Boot development.
 This includes installing Node.js, Angular CLI, and a Java IDE such as vs code.
-2. Implement your backend RESTful API: Use Spring MVC to create RESTful endpoints for creating, updating, and retrieving reviews from the database.
+2. Implement the backend RESTful API: Use Spring MVC to create RESTful endpoints for creating, updating, and retrieving reviews from the database.
-3. Implement your Angular front-end: Create an Angular project using the Angular CLI.
+3. Implement the Angular front-end: Create an Angular project using the Angular CLI.
 Use Angular services to make HTTP requests to the Spring Boot API for creating and retrieving reviews.
-4. Create your review form and review display component: Use Angular templates and components to create a form for submitting reviews and a display component for showing reviews.
+4. Create the review form and review display component: Use Angular templates and components to create a form for submitting reviews and a display component for showing reviews.
-5. Test and debug your application: Write test cases using JUnit for the Spring Boot API and Karma for the Angular application.
+5. Testing and debuging: Write test cases using JUnit for the Spring Boot API and Karma for the Angular application.
-6. Deploy the application: Deploy your Angular app to a web server or hosting service, and deploy your Spring Boot app to a server or cloud platform like AWS or Azure.
+6. Deploy the application: Deploy the Angular app to a web server or hosting service, and deploy the Boot app to a server or cloud platform like AWS or Azure.